Introduction

 Safety and Best Practices

-Prioritize safety when working with aerosols.
+Always prioritize safety when using aerosols.
 Keep these tips in mind:

-- Wear protective gear such as gloves and masks to minimize chemical exposure.
+- Wear gloves and masks to protect yourself from chemicals.

-- Conduct a test spray on a scrap piece before applying aerosol paint to your project.
+- Perform a test spray on a scrap piece before applying aerosol paint to your project.

-- Apply thin coats, allowing time for each layer to dry to prevent drips or uneven application.
+- Apply thin coats and allow each layer to dry to prevent drips or uneven application.

 Practical Applications